Best Teething Puppy Toys of 2025: Chews, Treats and More

 How long does the puppy teething stage last?

-Puppies can start teething as early as three weeks old, but the teething stage peaks opens in a new tabbetween 12 to 16 weeks, when their adult teeth come in.
+The puppy teething stage can last for weeks.
+Some puppies start teething as early as three weeks old.
+Their teething stage usually peaks around 12 to 16 weeks, when they’ll need the most relief.

 Related articles